rust-embedded/rust-raspberrypi-OS-tutorials/04_mailboxes/README.md

 ## main.rs

-We query the board's serial number and then we display it on the serial console.
+We query the board's serial number and then we display it on the UART.